44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Kelsey Stevens Photography

-Celebrate the Wild West
+Transport Guests to the Wild West

 rustic brown lantern with vintage colored glasses on wood table